 Long-Term Effects of Xanax

-If individuals develop a Xanax addiction, they may experience other side effects.
-Long-term Xanax abuse can lead to symptoms like cognitive problems, depression, and psychotic experiences.
+Consequently, if individuals develop a Xanax addiction, they may experience other side effects.
+Long-term Xanax abuse leads to symptoms like cognitive problems, depression, and psychotic experiences.
 Individuals may suffer from delirious states, aggression, and impulsive behavior.

-Xanax abuse, causes memory impairment.
+Xanax side effects and abuse also cause memory impairment.
 This makes paying attention and focusing extremely difficult.
 In some cases, individuals also suffer from sedation states that last for up to four days.
-Like many drugs, Xanax can cause a chemical dependency and addiction.
-Withdrawal symptoms can be severe, including anxiety and/or panic attacks and heart palpitations so it is important to detox under medical supervision.
+However, like many drugs, Xanax can cause chemical dependency and addiction.
+Withdrawal symptoms can be severe, including anxiety or panic attacks and heart palpitations.
+For this reason, it is important to detox under medical supervision.

 Getting Help for an Addiction

-Once someone develops a physical dependence to Xanax, they need professional care to recover.
-At a professional treatment center, patients get help through customized treatment programs including:
+Once someone develops a physical dependence on Xanax, they need professional care to recover.
+At a professional treatment center, patients get help through customized treatment programs, including:

 - Medically supervised detox